 You know the one….up, down and repeat.
-Sometimes there are screams, or pure horror, and sometimes it rewards and brings thrills.
+Sometimes I hear screams, or feel like I’m stuck at the bottom of a deep, deep pit; other times, it rewards and brings thrills.
 It’s not boring, that’s for sure.

 No matter what happened, I ALWAYS came back to seeing WFPB eating as the way to go.
 This means no processed foods (which includes no added oils or sugars).
 For me, this also means eating a diet low in fat.
-Although there are many delicious good fats (nuts, seeds, avocados, olives), I want to go very easy on them because I am still on my journey, of losing weight and getting healthy.
+Although there are many delicious good fats (nuts, seeds, avocados, olives), ideally, I want to go very easy on them because I’m still on my journey, of losing weight and getting healthy.

 Wishing you luck on your own unique journey to health.